 Lisa Heald from Shed Marketing was asked by Ocean Basket to send me a gift and I was also sent vouchers to the value of R200.
 Dave and I decided that as Tuesday was a public holiday we would go out for a fish meal on Monday night.
 We chose the Ocean Basket in Strand as it is situated opposite the beach and the view of the sea always makes a meal perfect.
 The service was pleasant, the atmosphere quite nice and we had a good meal out.
 Bread is served while you are reading your menu.
 It comes with chillies, garlic and tartare sauce.
 I had grilled halloumi to start and Dave had mussels.
 The sauce was divine and I dipped my squeaky cheese into his sauce on more than one occasion.
 We shared the seafood paella for our main course and it was more a rice and seafood dish than a pealla, but it was extremely tasty.

-Disclosure: I was invited to attend these functions without being required to blog about them.
+Disclosure: I was invited to attend these functions in June 2015, without being required to blog about them.
 This post is in line with my blogging policy.

 What I blogged June 19:

 - two years ago – Fyndraai At Solms-Delta

 - five years ago – Challenge To Bake A Savoury Tart